RyoIkarashi/tech-blog/_posts/2016-01-06-handling-data.md

 { name: 'Ryo Ikarashi', sex: 'male', age: '22' }
 ```

-Now you know the differences b/w readFileSync and readFile
+Now you know the differences b/w readFileSync and readFile.
-Just in case that the data returned by fs.readFileSync is "Buffer", so you have to parse it to whatever data type you want.
+Notice that the data returned by fs.readFileSync is "Buffer", so you have to parse it to whatever data type you want.

 # Next...
 In the next post, we'll create a little bit bigger app using express.